Last Updated on January 21, 2021 by queenie mak

 You can either do a self-guided tour (by scooter or private car) or join one of the many tours.

-Are you going to Nusa Ceningan and Nusa Lembongan as a day trip?
-The vibe is so different from the rest of Bali that you’ll be glad you went.
+The small islands’ vibe is so different from the rest of Bali that you’ll be glad you went.
 You can enjoy all the highlights of Nusa Ceningan and Nusa Lembongan on a day tour.
 But if you are keen, staying for a few days to experience island life.

 And make sure you have enough time to explore Nusa Penida too as there are so many scenic spots on the island!